espressif/esp-idf/docs/en/api-reference/system/sleep_modes.rst

 .. warning:: After wake up from sleep, IO pad(s) used for wakeup will be configured as RTC IO.
 Before using these pads as digital GPIOs, reconfigure them using ``rtc_gpio_deinit(gpio_num)`` function.

-The following function can be used to enable this wakeup mode:
+:cpp:func:`esp_sleep_enable_ext1_wakeup` function can be used to enable this wakeup source.

-.. doxygenfunction:: esp_sleep_enable_ext1_wakeup

-.. doxygenenum:: esp_sleep_ext1_wakeup_mode_t

 ULP coprocessor wakeup
 ^^^^^^^^^^^^^^^^^^^^^^

 ULP coprocessor can run while the chip is in sleep mode, and may be used to poll sensors, monitor ADC or touch sensor values, and wake up the chip when a specific event is detected.
-ULP coprocessor is part of RTC peripherals power domain, and it runs the program stored in RTC slow memeory.
+ULP coprocessor is part of RTC peripherals power domain, and it runs the program stored in RTC slow memory.
 RTC slow memory will be powered on during sleep if this wakeup mode is requested.
 RTC peripherals will be automatically powered on before ULP coprocessor starts running the program; once the program stops running, RTC peripherals are automatically powered down again.

 Revisions 0 and 1 of the ESP32 only support this wakeup mode when RTC peripherals are not forced to be powered on (i.e. ESP_PD_DOMAIN_RTC_PERIPH should be set to ESP_PD_OPTION_AUTO).

+:cpp:func:`esp_sleep_enable_ulp_wakeup` function can be used to enable this wakeup source.

+GPIO wakeup (light sleep only)
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+In addition to EXT0 and EXT1 wakeup sources described above, one more method of wakeup from external inputs is available in light sleep mode.
+With this wakeup source, each pin can be individually configured to trigger wakeup on high or low level using :cpp:func:`gpio_wakeup_enable` function.
+Unlike EXT0 and EXT1 wakeup sources, which can only be used with RTC IOs, this wakeup source can be used with any IO (RTC or digital).

+:cpp:func:`esp_sleep_enable_gpio_wakeup` function can be used to enable this wakeup source.

+UART wakeup (light sleep only)
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+When ESP32 receives UART input from external devices, it is often required to wake up the chip when input data is available.
+UART peripheral contains a feature which allows waking up the chip from light sleep when a certain number of positive edges on RX pin are seen.
+This number of positive edges can be set using :cpp:func:`uart_set_wakeup_threshold` function.
+Note that the character which triggers wakeup (and any characters before it) will not be received by the UART after wakeup.
+This means that the external device typically needs to send an extra character to the ESP32 to trigger wakeup, before sending the data.

-The following function can be used to enable this wakeup mode:
+:cpp:func:`esp_sleep_enable_uart_wakeup` function can be used to enable this wakeup source.

-.. doxygenfunction:: esp_sleep_enable_ulp_wakeup

 Power-down of RTC peripherals and memories
 ------------------------------------------

 By default, :cpp:func:`esp_deep_sleep_start` and :cpp:func:`esp_light_sleep_start` functions will power down all RTC power domains which are not needed by the enabled wakeup sources.
 To override this behaviour, :cpp:func:`esp_sleep_pd_config` function is provided.

 Note: in revision 0 of the ESP32, RTC fast memory will always be kept enabled in deep sleep, so that the deep sleep stub can run after reset.
-This can be overriden, if the application doesn't need clean reset behaviour after deep sleep.
+This can be overridden, if the application doesn't need clean reset behaviour after deep sleep.

 If some variables in the program are placed into RTC slow memory (for example, using ``RTC_DATA_ATTR`` attribute), RTC slow memory will be kept powered on by default.
-This can be overriden using :cpp:func:`esp_sleep_pd_config` function, if desired.
+This can be overridden using :cpp:func:`esp_sleep_pd_config` function, if desired.

-.. doxygenfunction:: esp_sleep_pd_config
-.. doxygenenum:: esp_sleep_pd_domain_t
-.. doxygenenum:: esp_sleep_pd_option_t

 Entering light sleep
 --------------------

-The following function can be used to enter light sleep once wakeup sources are configured.
-It is also possible to go into light sleep with no wakeup sources configured, in this case the chip will be in light sleep mode indefinetly, until external reset is applied.
+:cpp:func:`esp_light_sleep_start` function can be used to enter light sleep once wakeup sources are configured.
+It is also possible to go into light sleep with no wakeup sources configured, in this case the chip will be in light sleep mode indefinitely, until external reset is applied.

-.. doxygenfunction:: esp_light_sleep_start

 Entering deep sleep
 -------------------

-The following function can be used to enter deep sleep once wakeup sources are configured.
-It is also possible to go into deep sleep with no wakeup sources configured, in this case the chip will be in deep sleep mode indefinetly, until external reset is applied.
+:cpp:func:`esp_deep_sleep_start` function can be used to enter deep sleep once wakeup sources are configured.
+It is also possible to go into deep sleep with no wakeup sources configured, in this case the chip will be in deep sleep mode indefinitely, until external reset is applied.

-.. doxygenfunction:: esp_deep_sleep_start

 Configuring IOs
 ---------------